adventuregamestudio/ags-manual-source/GeneralSettings.md

 -   **Maximum possible score** - the maximum score your game has, if you are using score mechanics, such as [`GiveScore`](Globalfunctions_General#givescore) script function.
--   **Put sound and sprite files in source control** - whether game resources, such as sprites and audio, are put under source control.
-    For more information see [Source Control integration](SourceControl).
 -   **Render sprites at screen resolution** - whether characters and objects should be scaled in screen pixels rather than game pixels.
     What this means is that when low-resolution game is run in larger